Claws54/DissertationProject/README.md

 # Campus Voices
-### exploring the role of documentary film as a digital cultural tool for student campaigners challenging policies around sexual misconduct at Newcastle University
+### Exploring the role of documentary film as a digital cultural tool for student campaigners challenging policies around sexual misconduct at Newcastle University